userx007/cpp_concurency/Primitives/std_condition_variable/std_condition_variable.md

 These examples demonstrate how condition variables can be used to synchronize threads and manage shared resources effectively.

-Certainly!
 Let's break down the differences between `notify_one` and `notify_all`, and then discuss some common pitfalls with condition variables.

 ### `notify_one` vs `notify_all`